Home Investment The U.S. Interest Rate Cut Outlook in 2026: What It Means for the Stock Market

 *2019 12-month return excludes COVID crash.
 Returns are approximate and measured from the date of the first cut.

-Average Returns After Rate Cuts
+Average Returns Following Rate Cuts

-• 6 months after first cut: +2.5% (wide dispersion)
+• 6 months after the first cut: +2.5 percent, with wide dispersion.

-• 12 months after first cut: +7.8% (wide dispersion)
+• 12 months after the first cut: +7.8 percent, with wide dispersion.

-• 24 months after first cut: +14.2% (skewed by strong insurance-cut cycles)
+• 24 months after the first cut: +14.2 percent, skewed by strong insurance-cut cycles.

 Sector-by-Sector Analysis